dtcenter/METplotpy/metplotpy/plots/roc_diagram/README.rst

 where the performance_diagram.py file resides.

-**To generate a plot using only the default settings defined in the METplotpy/metplotpy/plots/config/roc_diagram_defaults.yaml configuration file:**
+**To generate a plot using only the default settings (these are defined in the METplotpy/metplotpy/plots/config/roc_diagram_defaults.yaml configuration file)**

 From the command line, run:

 *python performance_diagram.py ./minimal_roc_diagram.yaml*

+**To generate a plot that overrides some of the default settings with some of the settings in the custom config file (custom_roc_diagram.yaml)**

 From the command line, run:

 *python performance_diagram.py ./custom_roc_diagram.yaml*

 This uses the input data file plot_20200507_74426.data that is included in the source.
-A performance diagram, named performance_diagram_default.png is created, along with a plot_202005_74426.points1 file.
+A ROC diagram, named roc_diagram_default.png is created, along with a plot_202005_074426.points1 file.
 The latter file contains the POFD and PODY points that are plotted.

 **Description of Configuration settings**